WhirligigGirl/KerbalOuterWilds/README.md

 * Supported options are RSS (1:1), Quarter (1:4), KSP (1:10), and Toy (1:120).
 * The mod was built at Quarter scale and so works best there, but KSP scale should work fine.
 The other two can be a little finicky.
 * SigmaDimensions is NOT compatible with this mod.

+**Interstellar Mode Notes**
+* In GameData/KerbalWilds/SETTINGS.cfg, you can set SystemType to either "Replacer" (the default), or "Interstellar".
+* "Interstellar" will preserve the stock Kerbol system and add Kerbal Wilds as a new exoplanetary system.
+* "Replacer" will replace the stock Kerbol system with the Kerbal Wilds system, replacing Kerbin with Timber Hearth.
+* There is currently no wormhole.
+* Distance is comparable to Kcalbeloh, but in a different direction.
+* Science values and science definitions all assume you are using "Replacer" mode.
+* Scatterer, EVE, and CustomAsteroids are all correctly set up to use SystemType = Interstellar.
+* You should install StockScattererConfigs only if you are using SystemType = Interstellar, but it should still work even if you use SystemType = Replacer.
+* There is also a NamingScheme setting that allows you to choose between default Hearthian names and descriptions, systematic exoplanet names, or speculative Nomai names and descriptions.

 **Science Notes**
 * The Infrared Telescope can only be used in high orbit.
 It also has a new Infrared Astronomy science experiment which requires crew on the vessel in order to use.